vrijdag 28 februari 2025

 I saw this delightful book in the local library and I had to take it home with me.

-It has a fantastic name 'Adulthood is a Myth' and it's written by Sarah Andersen.
+It has a fantastic name 'Adulthood is a Myth' (that alone was enough to want to read it) and it's written by Sarah Andersen.

 " These casually drawn, perfectly on-point comics by the hugely popular young Brooklyn-based artist Sarah Andersen are for the rest of us.
 They document the wasting of entire beautiful weekends on the internet, the unbearable agony of holding hands on the street with a gorgeous guy, and dreaming all day of getting home and back into pajamas.
 In other words, the horrors and awkwardnesses of young modern life.
 Oh and they are totally not autobiographical.
 At all."